 What to Expect from a Sprinkler Inspection

-- Controller settings - Verifying the correct programming for watering schedules due to the weather and the need for water for plants
+- Controller settings: Verifying the correct programming for watering schedules based on weather and plant needs

-- Backflow prevention - Inspecting proper functionality so that the water is not flowing in the opposite direction
+- Backflow prevention: Inspecting proper functionality to prevent water from flowing in the opposite direction

-- Coverage - Maximizing equal distribution throughout the landscape to make sure there is the proper amount of water reaching each zone
+- Coverage: Maximizing equal distribution throughout the landscape to ensure proper water reach in each zone

 - Not delivering enough water to specific areas of your lawn